Enterprise-CMCS/macpro-mdct-qmr/README.md

 | `measure`  | Primary storage for all individual measure records, capturing both metadata and user-supplied data for each measure within a state, year, and core set context.
 Each record has a compound key of `${stateAbbr}${year}${coreSetAbbr}` |
 | `rate`     | Record of calculated, cross-program rates for each measure, state, year, and core set.
 Each record has a compound key of `${stateAbbr}${year}${coreSetAbbr}`                                                                          |

+> [!NOTE]
-> Note that [HCBS](https://github.com/Enterprise-CMCS/macpro-mdct-hcbs) recently expanded the banner functionality to enable multiple banners stored within the app; presumably, eventually this application will do the same.
+> [HCBS](https://github.com/Enterprise-CMCS/macpro-mdct-hcbs) recently expanded the banner functionality to enable multiple banners stored within the app; presumably, eventually this application will do the same.

 #### How to set up Dynamo endpoint to view local DB